noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 ### Errors

 - `Reference to undefined setting` indicates you need to specify a FQN, as whatever you did is ambiguous
-- `Reference to undefined setting` the value you're setting is undefined

 ### Plugins

-- extend the build definition, e.g. for adding new settings/tasks/etc -
+- extend the build definition, e.g. for adding new settings/tasks/etc

 ### sbt dsl examples